UD-CISC374/educational-game-design-document-team-11-david-and-kevin/egdd.md

 ## Core Gameplay Mechanics (Brief)

 - Farm and tend to crops.
-- Work with logic gates and loops to automate production.
+- Work with logic gates and conditional statements to automate production.
 - Maintain the surrounding ecosystem.
 - Build the farming economy of your home planet.